 - Get professional advice and tips towards planning your own expedition.

 - Learn from a highly-qualified and experienced Secret Compass expedition leader.

-- Negotiate rivers, waterfalls and tough terrain along with Iceland’s famously volatile weather.
+- Pitch yourself against Iceland’s rugged landscape – negotiate river crossings and tough terrain along with Iceland’s famously volatile weather.

 Iceland’s iconic trails